-Our Virgin Mother has a little dog She loves dearly, a fluffy, scruffy spotlessly white and endlessly needy girl-creature who must be petted, yes, but also must be chaperoned on her every venture outside because of her disgusting habit.
+Our Virgin Mother dearly loves Her little dog — a fluffy, scruffy, spotlessly white and endlessly needy girl-creature who must be petted, yes, but also must be chaperoned on her every venture outside because of her disgusting habit.
 She eats her own waste.
-A canine version of the ouroboros devouring its own tail, but not uncanny like that fearful snake, and so nothing symbolic about it.
-Just gross.
+A canine version of the ouroboros devouring itself, but not uncanny like that fearful snake, and so nothing symbolic about it.
+Just … gross.

-The Virgin excuses the little dog’s compulsion to her several rounds of motherhood.
-Cleaning the nest for her puppies was an instinctual task, a task once learned, it seems, she cannot unlearn.
-So morning and evening, Virgin and small, skippy dog stroll the sky, a necessary walk Virgin appreciates because it gets Her outside the gilded halls of Heaven to where She may breathe earthly air.
-On one such night walk She crosses paths with a couple of Her more inconstant sky Sisters, Moon and Venus.
+Virgin excuses the little dog’s compulsion by saying it’s due to three busy rounds of motherhood, specifically three large litters.
+The pretty bitch was a supremely attentive mother.
+Cleaning up the nest after her puppies was an instinctual task that, it seems, once learned, cannot be unlearned.
+So morning and evening Virgin is obliged to stroll the sky with Her small, skippy dog.
+Our Virgin Mother has come to appreciate this necessary walk.
+It gets Her outside the gilded halls of Heaven to where She may breathe earthly air.
+On one such night’s outing She crosses paths with two of Her sky Sisters, Moon and Venus.

-It is the downside of winter, early dark, damp and chill, and Virgin feels the keenness against Her face.
-Cold is sharp on Her skin.
-Nerve endings sing with joy.
-She looks to the west — startles and gasps aloud.
+The encounter: late winter, early dark, damp and chill.
+Virgin feels the keenness against Her face, cold sharp on Her skin, nerve endings alive with joy.
+She glances to the west — startles, stops, and gasps aloud.
 There in radiance sails a shining, girlish Moon.
 Alongside Her, diamond bright Venus.

 Now Virgin knows the celestial schedules, that Moon is in Her newly hatched phase, that Her crescent self will be the crescent self She’s flaunted since Night first laid the first silver egg of Moon four billion years before Virgin Herself was ever born.
 But one of the lovely things about Immortality is how routine and ordinary events can routinely present as extraordinary.